bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

               ![task-scheduler](images/scheduling-06-basic-task-04.png)

-        7. Click "Browse", Navigate to the Komet directory and choose `waiter.cmd`, which was created in Step 1, then select "Open".
+        7. Click "Browse", Navigate to the Kometa directory and choose `waiter.cmd`, which was created in Step 1, then select "Open".
 NOTE: Your path may vary from the illustration here; navigate to the file you created and saved in Step 1.

               ![task-scheduler](images/scheduling-06-basic-task-05.png)

         8. Copy the directory everything up to but not including `waiter.cmd` from the "Program/Script" field, and paste it into the "Start in" field.
-This is `C:\User\IEUser\Komet-1.15.1` in the example below, then select "next".
+This is `C:\User\IEUser\Kometa-1.15.1` in the example below, then select "next".
 NOTE: Your path may vary from the illustration or example.

               ![task-scheduler](images/scheduling-06-basic-task-06.png)

         9. Click "Finish".

         10. Click "Task Schedule Library" on the left.
-The "Background Komet" task should be visible.
+The "Background Kometa" task should be visible.

-        Komet will now launch at system startup, but will wait until the user-specified scheduled time before executing, and will then wait in the background for the next scheduled run.
+        Kometa will now launch at system startup, but will wait until the user-specified scheduled time before executing, and will then wait in the background for the next scheduled run.

     ### Single Run Scheduled Task

-    This method will start Komet at the desired time, immediately begin running the Configuration File and will then kill the process once it has completed.
+    This method will start Kometa at the desired time, immediately begin running the Configuration File and will then kill the process once it has completed.

     ??? abstract "Single Run Scheduled Task"

         1. Create a `runner.cmd` file by opening the text editor (i.e. Notepad, TextEdit) and pasting the following code:

            ```batch
-           cd C:\Users\USERNAMEHERE\Komet
+           cd C:\Users\USERNAMEHERE\Kometa
-           .\komet-venv\Scripts\python .\plex_meta_manager.py --run
+           .\kometa-venv\Scripts\python .\plex_meta_manager.py --run
            ```
-           * This will navigate to the Komet directory, then launch Komet using the `-r`/`--run` flag which triggers an immediate run.
-Once complete, Komet will exit.
+           * This will navigate to the Kometa directory, then launch Kometa using the `-r`/`--run` flag which triggers an immediate run.
+Once complete, Kometa will exit.

-              Save this file to C:\Users\USERNAMEHERE\Komet\runner.cmd`.
+              Save this file to C:\Users\USERNAMEHERE\Kometa\runner.cmd`.

         2. Open Task Scheduler by searching for it in the Start Menu or by opening the Run window (Windows + R) and typing taskschd.msc before hitting OK.